Ben2W/migration-playground-authjs-nextjs/README.md

 pnpm dev
 ```

 The CLI will setup the .env file for you!
-If you want to startover, you can run `pnpm delete-init-config` to delete the `.env` file and `dev.db` files.
+If you want to startover, you can run `pnpm delete` to delete the `.env` file and `dev.db` files.

 > Deploying this app, or building it with `pnpm build` is not yet supported.